Albert Bushnell Hart: Biography

 Hart was born in Clarksville, Pennsylvania (now known as Clark), and grew up in Cleveland, Ohio, graduating from West High School in 1870.
 He graduated from Harvard University in 1880.
 While at Harvard, he was a member of Phi Beta Kappa and a classmate and friend of future U.S. President Theodore Roosevelt.
 He studied at Paris, Berlin and Freiburg, and received his doctorate under Hermann Eduard von Holst at Freiburg in 1883.
 Harvard President Charles Eliot appointed Hart an instructor in 1883 to teach the only course in American history that the college offered, despite the fact that Edward Channing, already an assistant in European history, wanted to teach the course himself.
-Hart served as instructor in history from 1883–1887, assistant professor from 1887–1897, and became a professor in 1897.
+Hart served as instructor in history from 1883 to 1887, assistant professor from 1887 to 1897, and became a professor in 1897.
 In 1910 he was appointed Eaton Professor of the Science of Government.
 He was on the Harvard faculty for 43 years, retiring in 1926.
 In retirement he continued to write and edit from a room in Widener Library.
 He maintained a summer home in New Hampshire near Mount Monadnock.

 Hart edited, along with Edward Channing, over the period from 1892 to 1895 a series of extracts from primary documents called the "American history leaflets; colonial and constitutional", which included titles such as "Extracts from the Sagas describing the voyages to Vinland", and "Documents illustrating the territorial development of the United States, 1584–1774".
 Hart was an editor of the Harvard Graduates' Magazine from 1894 to 1902.
 He served as president of the American Historical Association in 1909 and of the American Political Science Association in 1912.
 In 1914, he was appointed exchange professor at the University of Berlin.

 Hart authored Formation of the Union (1892), Salmon Portland Chase (1899), Essentials of American History (1905), Slavery and Abolition (1906), and many other books.
 He was editor of the "American Nation" series (28 volumes, 1903–1918) and other series on American history, of many source books and guides for the study of American history, and, with Andrew C. McLaughlin, of the Cyclopedia of American Government (3 volumes, 1914).
 He was an editor of the American Historical Review for 14 years, and president of both the American Historical Association (AHA) and the American Political Science Association.
 Hart edited the American Year Book from 1911 to 1920 and from 1926 to 1932.
 He edited a five-volume history of Massachusetts in 1927–1930 and worked as the official historian of the George Washington bicentennial commission from 1926 to 1932.